 CREATE TABLE tests ( subject text, target text, success boolean, ... ); CREATE UNIQUE INDEX tests_success_constraint ON tests (subject, target) WHERE success;

-This is a particularly efficient approach when there are few successful tests and many unsuccessful ones.
+This is a particularly efficient way of doing it when there are few successful tests and many unsuccessful ones.

 Finally, a partial index can also be used to override the system's query plan choices.
-Also, data sets with peculiar distributions might cause the system to use an index when it really should not.
+It may occur that data sets with peculiar distributions will cause the system to use an index when it really should not.
 In that case the index can be set up so that it is not available for the offending query.
 Normally, PostgreSQL makes reasonable choices about index usage (e.g., it avoids them when retrieving common values, so the earlier example really only saves index size, it is not required to avoid index usage), and grossly incorrect plan choices are cause for a bug report.